 2. Explain the concept of depreciation.
 Depreciation is the allocation of the cost of a long-term asset to expense over its useful (service) life in a rational and systematic manner.
-Depreciation is neither a process of valuation nor a process that results in an accumulation of cash.
+Depreciation is not a process of valuation.
+Nor is it a process that results in an accumulation of cash.
 Depreciation is caused by wear and tear or by obsolescence.